Montyro/rppgtk/README.md

 ### **Skin segmentation**
-For skin segmentation, we have implemented two different modules.
+For skin segmentation, we have implemented three different modules.

 * **U-Net Skin Segmentation** A model that uses a U-Net semantic segmentation network, trained using the ABD-Skin segmentation dataset.
 * **Color based skin segmentation** Using thresholds in different color spaces.
 While this performs faster than the deep learning one, it is less robust when applied over darker skin tonalities, so we recommend using the other segmentation module for more generic results.
+* **DeepLabV3** A DeepLabV3 model trained using the ABD-Skin segmentation dataset.

 ### **Region of Interest selection**

-* **ROI Module** A module was implemented that by default selects the forehead of the subject, by using proportions.
-It assumes that the input is an already cut image of a face.
-It can also receive different regions to cut using an additional parameter.
+* **Forehead** This block selects the forehead of the detected face as the RoI.
+* **Cheeks** This block selects the cheeks of the detected face as the RoI.
+* **Forehead and Cheeks** This block selects both forehead and cheeks of the detected face as the RoI.
+* **Under eyes** This block selects a region under both eyes of the detected face as the RoI.
+* **Custom** This block receives a custom region to select from the detected face as the RoI.

 ### **Color Space modules**